Recognized Dates of Significance

 On social media we recognize days or observances that hold meaning for DDSB’s diverse communities by:

-• Showcasing meaningful student artwork each month, curtesy of the annual Student Art Gallery.
+• Showcasing meaningful student artwork each month, courtesy of the annual Student Art Gallery.

 • Listing each date recognized that month.